 While this delicious potato skillet is a wonderful side dish, we find it satisfying enough to be a main course, too.
-The skillet preparation takes less time that it does to bake an au gratin casserole or scalloped potatoes- but it's still good old-fashioned comfort food at its best!
+The skillet prep takes less time than it does to bake an au gratin casserole or scalloped potatoes—but it's still good, old-fashioned comfort food at its best! —Marie Peterson, Deforest, Wisconsin

 - 1 medium onion, chopped

 - 1 package (10 ounces) frozen peas, cooked and drained

 - 2 cups (8 ounces) shredded sharp cheddar cheese, divided